MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-security.md

 ---
 # Mover services migration security

-Mover Services consist of a highly available infrastructure with the primary purpose of moving files between cloud storage providers.
-We providesupply a level of service tailored for the customer, and we understand that security and reliability are the most important features.
+Mover services consist of a highly available infrastructure with the primary purpose of moving files between cloud storage providers.
+We understand the importance of security and reliability to our customers, and provide a level of service tailored for each customer.
 We are dedicated to continually improving, and the practices presented here should be considered the minimum standard of our implementation.

 ## Secure Storage & Transfers